Skip to content

 The model

 DSL is the source of truth.
-When you add an entity or change a field in your .dsl files, Alembic compares the DSL-derived SQLAlchemy metadata against the live database and generates a migration script.
+When you add an entity or change a field in your .dsl files, Dazzle computes a migration script by comparing the new DSL schema against the last snapshot embedded in the head migration.
 You review and edit the script, then apply it.

 dazzle db wraps the Alembic CLI. dazzle serve runs alembic upgrade head automatically at startup — pending migrations are applied before the app accepts requests.